noqqe/why-openbsd.rocks/content/fact/sysupgrade.md

 a new snapshot if available.

-`sysupgrade` downloads the necessary files to /home/_sysupgrade, verifies them with [signify(1)](https://man.openbsd.org/signify.1), and copies bsd.rd to /bsd.upgrade.
+`sysupgrade` downloads the necessary files to /home/_sysupgrade, verifies them with `signify`, and copies bsd.rd to /bsd.upgrade.

 `sysupgrade` by default then reboots the system.
 The bootloader will automatically choose /bsd.upgrade, triggering a one-shot upgrade